dieterdewachter/databases-practical/03-create-databases/REPORT.md

 <!-- Fill out all the questions below by replacing the TODO comments.
 Do not remove the other markdown.
 Make sure to answer EACH question. -->

-**What is working and what is not?**
+## What is working and what is not

 <!-- TODO: Fill out this question -->

-**Was the assignment to hard or to easy?
-What was too hard or what was too easy**
+## Was the assignment to hard or to easy?
+What was too hard or what was too easy

 <!-- TODO: Fill out this question -->

-**For what part of the assignment did you need to do some research? (for example Google search)**
+## For what part of the assignment did you need to do some research? (for example Google search)

 <!-- TODO: Fill out this question -->

-**How much time did you approximately spend on this assignment (excluding time of report)?**
+## How much time did you approximately spend on this assignment (excluding time of report)

 <!-- TODO: Fill out this question -->

-**Is there any code you copied from someone else or from the Internet?
+## Is there any code you copied from someone else or from the Internet?
 Provide the source here (author, website, ...).
-Also explain what you changed to the source code.**
+Also explain what you changed to the source code

 <!-- TODO: Fill out this question -->

-**Is there a piece of code that you are not satisfied with.
-Place it here and describe what you think is wrong with it.**
+## Is there a piece of code that you are not satisfied with.
+Place it here and describe what you think is wrong with it

 <!-- TODO: Fill out this question -->